 Readmission is not automatic.
 Students seeking readmission must submit an Application for Readmission to the King University Admissions Office.
+An essay discussing rationale for readmission is highly suggested.
 Successful applicants for readmission must be competitive with the current new applicant pool and meet all current admission requirements.
 There must be space available in the courses and/or clinical placements needed by the applicant.
 The student must have met all financial obligations to the University.
 The MSN Nursing Admissions Committee will evaluate both the application and the school's ability to accommodate the readmission of the applicant.
 Once a decision is made, the student will be notified of readmission status by the Admissions Office.